OpenRailAssociation/osrd-website/content/developers/internals/data-model/usage-example.en.md

 ### Track sections

-The first objects that we need to define are the `TrackSection`s.
+The first objects that we need to define are the `TrackSections`.
 Most other objects are defined in relation to the track sections we have set up.

 A track section is simply a portion of rail (switches not included).
 One can chose to divide the tracks of their infrastructure in as many track sections as they like.
 Here we chose to use the longest track sections possible, which means that between two switches there is always a single track section.